blakegarretson/essentials/main.md

 - [MP3Tag](https://www.mp3tag.de/en/) is a universal batch tag editor that handles MP3s along with every other popular audio format.
 The robust file renaming/retagging tools and online database lookups make this powerful option for cleaning up your audio collection.
 It's worth having around for the odd job that MusicBee can't handle.

-## Audio Editor

-- [Audacity](http://audacityteam.org/): Legit multi-track audio editor.
-From recording, to mixing, to filters and effects, Audacity has you covered.

 ## Audio Conversion

 - [fre:ac](http://www.freac.org/): free audio converter and CD ripper for various formats and encoders including MP3, MP4/M4A, AAC, and more.

+## Audio Editor

+- [Audacity](http://audacityteam.org/): Simple multi-track audio waveform editor.
+From recording, to basic mixing, to filters and effects, Audacity has you covered.
+Just keep in mind this isn't a full-blown DAW, so don't expect non-destructive mixing and whatnot.

-## Digital Audio Workstation
+## Digital Audio Workstation (DAW)

 - [Cakewalk](https://www.bandlab.com/products/cakewalk): This used to be a commercial DAW that is now free as of 2018.
 It's a rebranded version of SONAR Platinum, and it's incredibly powerful.
 This is a great place to start if you want to make some music.

+  - If you're a Linux user, you may be asking, "Why isn't [Ardour](https://ardour.org/) listed here?
+It's a great DAW!"
+The simple answer is on Windows it isn't really "free".
+While it is open source, if you want a convenient, pre-built binary, you need to either buy it or pay a subscription.
+The free/demo version goes silent after 10 minutes, which I consider too restrictive to still include here on my list of free software.
+Having said all that, it might be worth your money, so check it out.

 ## Step Sequencer